So You Want to Run a Half Marathon? Here’s How to Do It Without Running Yourself Ragged!

 Did you know?

 If you sign up for a Garmin Connect account, you’ll have access to personalized training plans and you’ll be able to load the workouts directly into your calendar.
-You can also link your Garmin device to Garmin Connect to keep up to date with your training progress.
+You can also link your Garmin device (fitness tracker) to Garmin Connect to keep up to date with your training progress.

 The information provided through our blog or e-mails is not intended to be and is not a substitute for, professional medical advice, diagnosis or treatment that can be provided by your own health care professional.
 Garmin is not attempting to diagnose, treat or cure any physical ailment, or any mental or emotional issue, disease or condition.
 Our blogs are intended to help you reach your own health and wellness goals.